1624: England declared war on Spain.

 1991: 500,000 people rallied in Moscow in support of the Russian president, Boris Yeltsin.

-1995: The Scottish Labour Party conference backed Tony Blair’s proposal to scrap Clause 4 on common ownership by a large majority.
+1995: The Scottish Labour Party conference backed Tony Blair’s proposal to scrap Clause 4 on common ownership.

 2008: A Met Office expert claimed that Scotland would be hit by an increase in flash floods due to climate change.

-2009: The Prince of Wales was accused of “exploiting people” with a detox product in his “Duchy” range by a leading academic who branded the product “a dangerous waste of money”.
+2009: The Prince of Wales was accused of “exploiting people” with a detox product in his “Duchy” range by a leading academic.

-2010: It was revealed that sales of Buckfast tonic wine had soared by 40 per cent in the past year in England due to youths copying the hard-drinking antics of Scottish teenagers.
+2010: It was revealed that sales of Buckfast tonic wine had soared by 40 per cent in a year in England due to youths copying hard-drinking Scottish teenagers.

 Sharon Stone, actress, 57; Edie Brickell, singer and songwriter, 49; Tina Charles, British singer, 61; Neneh Cherry, singer, 51; Garth Crooks, footballer and broadcaster, 57; Lady Falkender CBE, former private and political secretary to Harold Wilson, 83; Walter Kidd, Scottish footballer, 57; Jimmie Macgregor, Scottish folk musician and broadcaster, 85; Colin Murray, British radio DJ, 38; Chuck Norris, American actor, 75; Andrew Parrott, British conductor and musicologist, 68; Rita Simons, actress (EastEnders) 38; Henry Smith, footballer, 59; Chris Sutton, footballer, 42; Fou Ts’ong, Chinese concert pianist, 81; Prince Edward, Earl of Wessex, 51; Olivia Wilde, American actress, 31.